atelanuj/DevOps_notes/README.md

 **Command**
 ```
 kubectl drain `node_name`
+kubectl drain controlplane --ignore-daemonsets
+kubectl drain controlplane --force --ignore-daemonsets # when the pod is present and not a part of replicaSet
 ```
 - with drain you can **empty** and make the node **unschedulable**
 - after the pathing is done you can make the node normal by making it uncorden.